lrytz/efftp/notes/session.md

+# next up
+- Function trees, give refined types

+- EffectChecker that verifies effects of annotated methods, generates effect typing errors => only non-inferred types...
+  => do we really need a separate traversal? why not just using addAnnotations on DefDef trees?
+   -> keep effect annotations around in tree types, where every effect annotation should describe the effect of
+      that sub-tree?

+- check relative effects in subtyping
+  -> still need "inferOnly"? because "annotationsConform" is called whenever there's some annotation present.
+     - when there's a return type of a defdef that has an annotation
+     - an annotated type (x: Foo @eff)

+- refchecks should verify that all overrides are valid - write tests
+- computeEffect: when hitting a def tree, skip (definitions don't have effects), EffectChecker.scala, line 857

 # current architecture

 - the current design for re-typing is flawed because it doesn't use an expected type. therefore it uses